drocheam/optrace/docs/source/usage/elements.rst

 It is also possible to define orientations as a function of the position of the rays.
 For this we need to set :python:`orientation="Function"` and provide the :python:`or_func` parameter.
-This parameter takes two numpy arrays containing the x and y-position and returns a two dimensional array with cartesian vector components in rows.
+This function requires two numpy arrays containing the x and y-position and returns a two dimensional array with cartesian vector components in rows.

 .. testcode::